Viparita Karani: Variations

-In Iyengar Yoga, the pose, also called "Legs-up-the-Wall Pose", is described as "a restful practice, where the body is inverted without effort", and the lower back and buttocks are supported with a pile of blankets, while the legs are rested against a wall, either together or allowed to fall outwards into a straddle.
+Viparita Karani is treated as a resting pose in Iyengar Yoga, where it is also called "Legs-up-the-Wall Pose".
+The school describes this as "a restful practice, where the body is inverted without effort", and the lower back and buttocks are supported with a pile of blankets, while the legs are rested against a wall, either together or allowed to fall outwards into a straddle.
+In Sivananda yoga, the pose is said to be suitable for pregnancy, in the form of "Wall Butterfly": the buttocks and feet are placed against a wall, with the feet together as in Baddha Konasana, the knees falling to the sides.

-In Uttanapadasana, meaning "stretch leg pose", the back rests on the floor and the legs point straight up, either against a wall, supported with a strap, or free.

-In Urdhva Prasarita Padasana, the back is on the ground, the arms are stretched out on the floor above the head, and the legs are raised either partly or to the vertical.

-In pregnancy, the pose can be practised as "Wall Butterfly", with the buttocks and feet against a wall, feet together as in Baddha Konasana, the knees falling to the sides.
 The hands can be used to press the knees.

+A similar pose is Uttanapadasana, meaning "stretch leg pose", where the back rests on the floor and the legs point straight up, either against a wall, supported with a strap, or free.
+Another related pose is Urdhva Prasarita Padasana, where the back is on the ground, the arms are stretched out on the floor above the head, and the legs are raised either partly or to the vertical.

+Benefits

+Sivananda yoga describes wall stretches including Wall Butterfly as helpful in pregnancy, since they "open up the pelvis".
+Cyndi Lee writes that Viparita Karani with the pelvis raised on folded blankets allows lymph to drain from the legs, relieving fatigue there.
+She adds that the real benefit of the pose, however, is that it provides an experience of the value of "doing less, not more": practising receptivity in place of action.
+It is thus not just a physical inversion, but it "invert[s] the whole notion of action".